 Only federally certified technicians are permitted to service microwave ovens.
 For this reason the only service instructions contained in this manual are for removal of the complete oven.
-If you have a microwave problem please contact the appropriate manufacturer.
+If you have a microwave oven problem please contact the appropriate manufacturer, an authorized Airstream dealer, or the Factory Customer Service Department.